What I Learned

 For experienced engineers, this is an inflection point.
 Your

-value goes up, dramatically, when you embrace this skill.
+value goes up, dramatically, when you pick this skill up.

 Every year of production debugging, every painful migration,